 Living in London, there are NHS and private hospitals with pools.
 I tried about eight different ones, and finally decided that Guys NHS Hospital was best for me.
 Excellent physios, who supervised three of us in the pool for 1/2 hr sessions, plenty of towels provided by the hospital (so I didn’t have to lug a heavy one in with me) and lots of grab rails in the showers – all for £20 a session.

 I did start out at King Edward VII Hospital – they have Molton Brown goodies, where in NHS pools you have to bring your own, and the Physios are excellent.
 But, it is £80 a session.
 However, London has pools for everyone, with some such as Chelsea and Westminster and Charing Cross Hospitals offering sessions at £5 a time – but no Physio to supervise.

 At The Circle in Reading cost is £55 for 30 min. physio supervised session, or £300 for six sessions https://www.circlehealth.co.uk/reading/

-Apparently the basic price for an aqua treadmill is around £25,000.
-Even with installation costs this has got to be miles cheaper than building a hydrotherapy swimming pool.
+Apparently the basic price for an aqua treadmill is around £50,000.
+This has got to be miles cheaper than building a hydrotherapy swimming pool.
 Hospitals take note!

-Gina tells me Circle Hospitals focuss very much on exercise for rehabilitation, and they are opening a large rehabilitation centre in Birmingham shortly.
+Gina tells me Circle Hospitals focus very much on exercise for rehabilitation, and they are opening a large rehabilitation centre in Birmingham shortly.
 Watch this space! /https://www.circlehealth.co.uk/

 This is for the girls – finding a glamorous swimsuit that doesn’t rot in the hydro water I found a lovely black one made by Wolford.
 Black of course slims down one’s outline, even mine, but what I loved was a silver band of decoration all round the edges, Very glamorous!
 On a practical note, the swimsuit is made of some ‘miracle’ material, which is said to last a long time in the water.